Prometheus-AI-Australia/GCF-Data-Mining-Python-Terraform/README.md

-# Data Mining System Build With Google Cloud Functions
+# Data Mining System Using Google Cloud Functions, Python, and Terraform

 ## Introduction
-The Data Mining System has been built with the intent to showcase how one can build data mining systems within GCP using their serverless compute engine, GCF.
+The Data Mining System has been built with the intent to showcase how one can build data mining systems within GCP using the serverless compute engine, GCF.
+This application uses Python for the application logic and Terraform for the IaC solution.

 This application periodically polls the [Binance](https://www.binance.com/en) Crypocurrency exchange to collect financial information on different